 “Sins” interrupt the relationship between God and man (1 Co 15:3; Gal 1:4; 1 Jn 2:2).
 Christ’s sacrifice for sin resolves that broken relationship.
 He stood in our place of suffering for sin (Gal.3:13).
 By Jesus’ offering of himself as a sacrifice for sin, he vicariously took our place.
 He died once for all sin.
 The whole object of the sacrifice of Christ on the cross is to restore that lost relationship.

 Jesus’ sacrifice was substitutionary.
 The Father appointed Jesus to take the place of our suffering for sin.
 Jesus was God’s delegate for hell.
 He took our hell that we might have his heaven.
 This is an excellent interchange, at least for us, not him.

 Jesus was our stand-in for sin.

 Jesus’ work on the cross was vicarious.
-God’s holiness demands a sacrifice for sin.
+He paid our eternal penalty.
+God’s holiness demands an eternal sacrifice for sin.

-When we receive a receipt marked “Paid in full,” it is a great feeling.
-Jesus paid in full our sin debt.
+When Jesus died for our sin, we received a receipt marked “Paid in full,” it is a great relief.
+Jesus paid in full our sin debt before God.